-States were required to submit Phase II of the State Systemic Improvement Plan (SSIP) by April 1, 2016.
+States were required to submit Phase III of the State Systemic Improvement Plan (SSIP) by April 3, 2017.
 OSEP appreciates the State's ongoing work on its SSIP and its efforts to improve results for students with disabilities.
 We have carefully reviewed your submission and will provide feedback in the upcoming weeks.
-Additionally, OSEP will continue to work with your State as it develops Phase III of the SSIP, due April 3, 2017.
+Additionally, OSEP will continue to work with your State as it implements the second year of Phase III of the SSIP, which is due on April 2, 2018.

-As a reminder, your State must report annually to the public, by posting on the State educational agency's (SEA's) Web Site, the performance of each local educational agency (LEA) located in the State on the targets in the SPP/APR as soon as practicable, but no later than 120 days after the State's submission of its FFY 2014 SPP/APR.
+As a reminder, your State must report annually to the public, by posting on the State educational agency's (SEA's) website, the performance of each local educational agency (LEA) located in the State on the targets in the SPP/APR as soon as practicable, but no later than 120 days after the State's submission of its FFY 2015 SPP/APR.
 In addition, your State must: